gmacario/vagrant-atlassian/README.md

 >phusion.key
 ```

-Create the base VM with the following command (you may also want to append "--provider=docker")
+Create the base VM with the following command

+    $ vagrant up --provider=docker

+If the Docker provider is not supported by your version of Vagrant you can omit the "--provider=docker" and use the default (Virtualbox) provider

     $ vagrant up